kottans/frontend-2019-p2p/code-review-guidelines.md

 PRs should have proper name (as per task name), should contain link to working demo (if applicable) and to code.
 Advise your peer to fix or complete missing parts.

 ### User interface testing
-- Make sure to test the demo properly (TBA)
+- Make sure to test the demo properly
 - Please check that all interactive elements are visually indicated (by changing cursor form, background etc.)

 ### Code formatting